VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Command:** `.whois [member_name]` \
 **Aliases:** `.whoam` \
 **Example:** `.whois discordUser0000` or `.whoam I` or `.whois` \
-**Permissions:** Administrator and Everyone \
+**Permissions:** Administrator/Moderator and Everyone \
 **Note:**
 - Admins can find info about any member.
-- Non-admin members can use this command to find out information about themselves.
+- Non-admin/mod members can use this command to find out information about themselves.
 - Will default to the user who sent the command if no arguments are given or the letter "I" is given.-
 - Will search for members with spaces, is case-insensitive, and will check if the argument is within another member name.